 If you have combination or oily skin, you'll want to clarify and balance your skin before makeup application.
 Start with a purifying cleanser, then add Beta-Clarity Pro 5 Liquid Exfoliant, plus an oil-free moisturizer and SPF.

-Selecting the perfect blush can get a bit tricky.
-It’s always best to choose a blush based on undertone and complexion shade.
-I found for fairer skin with cooler undertones, a soft blue-pink shade will give a natural flushed look to the skin, while a warm undertone can go with soft peachy-pinks or even corals, giving the skin warmth and a more lit from within appearance.
-For deeper complexions bright and bold colors like hot pink, orange, deep currant and bronze and golds will enhance the skin giving it depth as well as a natural highlight."
+Choosing the best blush for your complexion can get overwhelming.
+"Depending on whether you're looking for a cream blush or powder, a more natural flush or brighter pop, it’s always best to start by choosing a blush based on your undertone and complexion shade,” explains Janeena.
+“I find for fairer skin with cooler undertones, a soft blue-pink shade will give a natural flushed look to the skin, while a warm undertone can go with soft peachy-pinks or even corals, giving the skin warmth and a more lit from within appearance.
+For deeper complexions bright and bold colors like hot pink, orange, deep currant, bronze, and golds will enhance the skin giving it depth as well as a natural highlight."

-Blush placed along the center of the cheekbone up towards the temple creates a youthful lifting effect.
+Generally, blush placed along the center of the cheekbone up towards the temple creates a youthful lifting effect.
 To find the apples of your cheeks, measure down from the center of the iris to the cheek.
 The apple falls in line with the iris.
 Blush should be most concentrated on the apples and gradually fade upwards.